 c.
-Built-in communication modem with SIM card (Only applicable for the Entity Compact).
+Built-in communication modem with SIM card.

 The listed order is also the automatic priority order for connection types.

 If several charging stations are interconnected to form a connection group, internet should be connected to the connection master (acting internet connection point).